SuzanneNL/star-trail-photography/README.md

 - **Search bar** - All users can search the gallery.
 Searches cover the fields title, user and description ('or' method).
 "Stop" words such as 'a', 'the', 'about' (and about 200 others) are ignored.
 The results are ordered according to the last selected sorting order, or the default mode (date uploaded - new to old) if none was chosen.

-- **Go to top button** - Users can go to the top of the page by clicking on a small arrow on the right side of the bottom of the screen, that appears when a user scrolls down.
+- **Back to top button** - Users can go back to the top of the page by clicking on a small arrow on the right side of the bottom of the screen, that appears when a user scrolls down.

 #### Add Image